guoyunhe/mui-icons-bootstrap/README.md

 See https://icons.getbootstrap.com/

-The component name consists of pascal-case of icon name and appended with 'Icon'.
+The component name consists of pascal-case of icon name.
 For example, the icon `arrow-down` relates to component `ArrowDown`.

 For icon names starting with numbers, the component name will start with 'The'.
-For example, the icon `123` relates to component `The123Icon`.
+For example, the icon `123` relates to component `The123`.